phaserjs/phaser/README.md

 * PIXI.WebGLSpriteBatch.renderBatch would still try and render a texture even if `updateTexture` failed to bind it.
 It now checks the return value from `updateTexture` and ignores failed binds.
 * WebGLRenderer.mapBlendModes optimised to cut down on file size.
 * Sprite.getBounds would report an inaccurate value if the sprite was negatively scaled (causing things like generateTexture to be cut off) (thanks @DavidAPC #2108)
+* Removed DisplayObject.transformCallback as it's a Game Object component.

 For changes in previous releases please see the extensive [Version History](https://github.com/photonstorm/phaser/blob/master/CHANGELOG.md).